Wire report

 What happened

-According to The Guardian’s source item, What the Hellenic!
+According to The Guardian’s report, What the Hellenic!
 Why is Christopher Nolan’s new Greek epic entirely devoid of Greeks?, Set to be this year’s biggest blockbuster, The Odyssey’s cast has been selected to ‘represent the world’.
 Fair enough – except that one key country seems to have gone completely unrepresented … There are the American accents, gleaming body suits and a muddy Dunkirk palette.
 And then there is Lupita Nyong’o as Helen of Troy, a casting choice that recently drew racist attacks from the usual moaners of the internet , including Elon Musk, who complained it wasn’t authentic.
 Authenticity matters.
 He’s just focusing entirely in the wrong place.
 To many Greeks, what concerns us most about the first look at Christopher Nolan’s adaptation of Homer’s Odyssey is the whereabouts of Billy Zane.
 Zane, like other beloved members of the Greek diaspora in Hollywood, has recently appeared on “Alternative Odyssey” lists on the Greek side of social media, as well as over dinner table debates from Patras to

 Context